TrueNinja127/TrueNinja127/README.md

 # 🧠 About Me

-I help founders and startups transform ambitious ideas into **real, scalable, production-ready AI SaaS products**.
+I help founders and startups transform ambitious ideas into **real, scalable, production-ready AI SaaS products** — across **web and mobile**.

 Not prototypes.
 Not fragile demos.